jasny/dns-redirect/README.md

 - `CACHE_DNS`: Whether to cache DNS lookups (default: `false`).
 - `HTTP_PORT`: Port on which the service listens for incoming HTTP requests (default: `80`).
 - `HTTPS_PORT`: Port on which the service listens for incoming HTTPS requests (default: `443`).
+- `FORCE_DNS`: If set, the static landing page is only served over HTTPS.
+Requests over HTTP will be redirected to HTTPS.

 ## How It Works
 1. The service listens on port `80` and handles incoming HTTP requests and port `443` for HTTPS requests.